List of Monster Musume characters: Kiira the Killer Bee

 An insect-type liminal derived from the Japanese giant hornet, she is described by Ms. Smith as one of three dangerous illegal or "rogue" liminals who have entered Japan.
-She has two compound eyes and three "simple" or "Non-compound eyes", two antennae on her head, teeth powerful enough to bite through Rachnera's thread, four insectoid wings (two fore wings and two hind wings [for more information see "Insect wing"]), four black-striped arms ending in three-fingered claws, a striped abdomen protruding from the middle of her back ending in a venom-bearing stinger and two black-striped humanoid legs ending in elongated two-toed feet.
-She also has the ability to control bees and hornets.
+She has two compound eyes and three "simple" or "Non-compound eyes", two antennae on her head, teeth powerful enough to bite through Rachnera's thread, four insectoid wings (two fore wings and two hind wings), four black-striped arms ending in three-fingered claws, a striped abdomen protruding from the middle of her back ending in a venom-bearing stinger, and two black-striped humanoid legs ending in elongated two-toed feet.
+She also can control bees and hornets.

 While Kimihito and Centorea (with Rachnera lurking close by) are camping in Kii's forest, Kiira attacks Kimihito but is temporarily driven off by Centorea.
-Kimihito and Centorea trick Kiira into pursuing them and trap her inside a sauna built by Polt, where she is overcome by the heat.
-After she recovers, Kiira reveals that she was not after Kimihito but rather Rachnera, as the Arachne was indirectly responsible for Kiira's original deportation (and directly responsible for Kiira's humiliation while they were both waiting for one-on-one study-abroad eligibility interviews).
+Kimihito and Centorea trick Kiira into pursuing them and trap her inside a sauna built by Polt, where the heat overcomes her.
+After she recovers, Kiira reveals that she was not after Kimihito but rather Rachnera, since the Arachne was indirectly responsible for Kiira's original deportation and directly responsible for Kiira's humiliation while they were both waiting for one-on-one study-abroad eligibility interviews.
 After apologizing to Kimihito for trying to use him as a proxy, Kiira warns him that the other two illegal liminals that entered alongside her are truly dangerous.

 Kino

 A young Matango, she is described by Ms. Smith as one of three "rogue" liminals who have entered Japan illegally.
-She has two arms and legs, a large mushroom cap on her head, dreadlock-type head tentacles which look like hair, volva-like toe-less feet, frills on her body which might be mistaken for clothing but which in fact are part of her own body and a rather shy personality.
-Her four-fingered hands are large compared to her body and she has cross-shaped pupils.
+She has two arms and legs, a large mushroom cap on her head, dreadlock-type head tentacles which look like hair, volva-like toe-less feet, frills on her body which might be mistaken for clothing but which in fact are part of her own body, and a rather shy personality.
+Her four-fingered hands are large compared to her body, and she has cross-shaped pupils.

-As a fungus-like creature, Kino constantly releases a certain amount of highly hallucinogenic spores; if she gets nervous, scared or flustered, she unconsciously starts releasing a far greater amount of these spores.
-Because of this, her entire species was classified as "dangerous" and prohibited from ever entering Japan.
-Despite this and because she wanted to make friends, Kino contacted an underworld broker (later revealed to be the President of Black Lily Innovations [see below]) who illegally smuggled her into the country alongside Kiira and a third liminal.
-However, much to Kino's confusion, instead of accepting money as payment the broker demanded that she wander around the Kurusu house, which she did until she was found by Papi and brought into the house.
-After her spores are neutralized (thanks to some unexpected and unasked-for modifications to Kimihito's house courtesy of Mero's mother), Kino apologizes for the troubles she caused and warns Kimihito that the last illegal liminal scares even her.
+As a fungus-like creature, Kino constantly releases a certain amount of highly hallucinogenic spores; when she gets nervous, scared, or flustered, she unconsciously releases far more.
+As a result, her entire species was classified as "dangerous" and prohibited from entering Japan.
+Despite this, and because she wanted to make friends, Kino contacted an underworld broker who illegally smuggled her into the country alongside Kiira and a third liminal.
+However, much to Kino's confusion, instead of accepting money, the broker demanded that she wander around the Kurusu house, which she did until Papi found her and brought her into the house.
+After her spores are neutralized thanks to one of the modifications made by Mero's mother, Kino apologizes for the trouble she caused and warns Kimihito that the last illegal liminal scares even her.